awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 1. First, you create deployable content on your local development machine or similar environment, and then you add an *application specification file* \(AppSpec file\)\.
 The AppSpec file is unique to AWS CodeDeploy\.
 It defines the deployment actions you want AWS CodeDeploy to execute\.
 You bundle your deployable content and the AppSpec file into an archive file, and then upload it to an Amazon S3 bucket or a GitHub repository\.
 This archive file is called an *application revision* \(or simply a *revision*\)\.

 1. Next, you provide AWS CodeDeploy with information about your deployment, such as which Amazon S3 bucket or GitHub repository to pull the revision from and to which set of Amazon EC2 instances to deploy its contents\.
 AWS CodeDeploy calls a set of Amazon EC2 instances a *deployment group*\.
-A deployment group contains individually tagged Amazon EC2 instances, Amazon EC2 instances in Auto Scaling groups, or both\.
+A deployment group contains individually tagged Amazon EC2 instances, Amazon EC2 instances in Amazon EC2 Auto Scaling groups, or both\.

    Each time you successfully upload a new application revision that you want to deploy to the deployment group, that bundle is set as the *target revision* for the deployment group\.
 In other words, the application revision that is currently targeted for deployment is the target revision\.
 This is also the revision that will be pulled for automatic deployments\.